Sydney Insight Meditators

 Picture

 We'll be staying in Pygmy Possum Lodge, in the Charlotte Pass village.
-Everyone will get a small room to themselves unless you want to share a room with your partner.
+Everyone will get a small room to themselves unless you want to share a room with your partner or a friend.

 This is a Ski Club lodge and it's set up for families and